 My father is from Dublin, Ireland and March 17th was my late mother's birthday.

-In fact, most of my father’s relatives still live on the Emerald Isle.
+In fact, most of my father's relatives still live on the Emerald Isle and my father has just moved back to Ireland–we miss him!

-I visited there during my college years and it really is a special place.
-(Though I’m sure in the many many years since then that it’s changed quite a bit.)
+I visited Ireland during my college years and it really is a special place (though I'm sure in the many many years since then that it's changed quite a bit.)

 - Studied at Trinity College.
 But the courses were in Irish History and Literature so I don't recall much.
 Just ask my husband – I'm a math and science brain for sure!